git reset vs revert vs restore

 The github /git documentation page says this:

-• git-restore is about restoring files in the working tree from either the index or another commit.
+git-revertis about making a new commit that reverts the changes made by other commits.git-restoreis about restoring files in the working tree from either the index or another commit.
 This command does not update your branch.
-The command can also be used to restore files in the index from another commit.
+The command can also be used to restore files in the index from another commit.git-resetis about updating your branch, moving the tip in order to add or remove commits from the branch.
+This operation changes the commit history.

 Nate should revisit this post to clarify: